MartinHarvey/Treble/README.md

 <li> Open and Save mp3 files
 <li> Reverse a audio file
 <li> Repeat a audio file
-<li> Merge two files together (append a second file to the end of the first)
+<li> Merge two files together without a gap (append a second file to the end of the first)
+<li> Merge two files together with a gap between tracks of 1s

 Roadmap
 -------

 Other